The Boolean SATisfiability Problem and the orthogonal group $O(n)$: , its Clifford algebra and

-For example in this setting the form of two generic null vectors of $P$ and $Q$ are respectively $(x, x)$ and $(x, -x)$ and in our new notation we represent the whole MTNP $P$ and $Q$ with \opt{margin_notes}{\mynote{mbh.ref: see pp. 55, 56}}
+For example in this setting two generic null vectors of $P$ and $Q$ (\ref{formula_Witt_decomposition}) are respectively $(x, x)$ and $(x, -x)$ and in our notation we represent the whole MTNP $P$ and $Q$ (\ref{formula_Witt_decomposition}) with \opt{margin_notes}{\mynote{mbh.ref: see pp. 55, 56}}